-10. Any restriction or decline in exports to China, the country from which we receive a substantial portion of our overseas revenues, or any other general restriction or curtailment on export of any products we manufacture, could adversely affect our business, financial condition and results of operations.
+17. Any restriction or decline in exports to China, the country from which we receive a substantial portion of our overseas revenues, or any other general restriction or curtailment on export of any products we manufacture, could adversely affect our business, financial condition and results of operations.

 At present, a substantial portion of our products are exported to China.
 Any restrictions, either from the central or state governments of India, or from China, on such exports may adversely affect our business, prospects, financial condition and results of operations.
 Other general restrictions or curtailment on export of any products we manufacture could adversely affect our business.
-Our export revenue from China out of our aggregate revenues from operations for the

-Fiscals 2020, 2019 and 2018 was 1,281.44 million, 1690.53 million and 1,723.43 million representing 28.35%, 35.16% and 46.45%, respectively.
+Our export revenue from China out of our total revenues for the six months period ended on September 30, 2020 and for the Fiscal 2020, 2019 and 2018 was ₹ 910.75 million, ₹1,281.44 million, ₹1,690.53 million and ₹1,723.43 million representing 14.71%, 13.24%, 16.70% and 22.97%, respectively.
 Any restrictions on the export of our products will have an adverse effect on our ability to sale these products, which could have an adverse effect on our business, prospects, and results of operation.
 There can be no assurance that such restrictions will not be imposed in the future, or that if such restrictions are imposed, we can find alternative countries to export our products.
 If, for any reason, our clients in China, Iran, Vietnam, Thailand, Turkey and other countries, should curtail or discontinue their usage of products procured from us, or they find alternative vendors our revenues could be disrupted and our business, financial condition and results of operations could be adversely affected.
+Our revenues from exports to the top three (3) countries are set out below: